 - A piece of cardboard for applying the relief paste

 For this simple art journal tutorial, I prepared 2 cardboard covers (20×20 cm, around 8 in).
-You can buy cardboard at office supply stores or recycle from shoe boxes, cereal boxes, there are so many choices.
+You can buy cardboard at office supply stores or recycle from shoe boxes, and cereal boxes, there are so many choices.

 I always put gesso on my covers and use some acrylic paint to make the background.
 You can leave it blank if you want.